 - Chopped fresh basil-for garnish

-Remove this mixture from the pan and place in a bowl; set aside.
+Remove the chicken/veggie mixture from the pan and place in a bowl; set aside.
 Return pan to the heat, add peanut butter; stir until smooth and bubbling.
-Mix in coconut milk, curry powder and agave nectar.
+Mix in coconut milk, curry powder and honey.
+Add salt, pepper, garlic granules and onion powder to taste.
+I also put in a sprinkle of red pepper flakes which gives this dish just a little extra kick and flavor.
 Stir and simmer until bubbling and thickened.
-Add chicken and veggies; stir to combine and heat through.
+Add chicken and veggies back in, stir to combine and heat through.
 Garnish with chopped fresh basil.
 Serve with hot rice…enjoy!

 - If you don’t have time to roast the veggies, just put them in your pan with some water and boil uncovered until the carrots are fork tender.
 Drain and set aside.
 Then proceed with the rest of the recipe.

 - Making rice is pretty simple really.
 I used to have a rice cooker, but decided “less is more” when it comes to additional kitchen appliances.
 For an average serving of rice, bring 4 cups of water and 1 teaspoon salt to a boil.
 Add 2 cups of rice and stir.
 Return to a boil, reduce heat to low, put a lid on the pan and cook for 15 minutes.
 I like using Basmati rice for this recipe.

 - If you like brown rice and want it to be super soft, just make it in a crock-pot.
 Put 4 cups of water, 2 cups of rice and a teaspoon of salt into the crock-pot.
 Put lid on, turn to high heat and walk away!
 Cook for 2 hours and serve.

 - Use whatever vegetables you have on hand or prefer.
 Sometimes I add a red bell pepper, purple onion instead of white, green beans or asparagus.
 Whatever sounds good to you!